Say past tense

 • What you are saying is nonsense (Present Continuous)

-Along with say, words are popular wake and bear.
+Along with say, words are popular hold and keep.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.